kstenerud/streamux/streamux-specification.md

 The following OOB message types must be present in Streamux based protocols.
 You are free to add other OOB message types needed by your protocol or add additional fields to existing types.

+Message types beginning with an underscore `_` are reserved for use by Streamux.

-#### `ping` Message
+#### `_ping` Message

-The `ping` message requests a ping response from the peer.
+The `_ping` message requests a ping response from the peer.
 The response must be sent as soon as possible to aid in latency calculations.

 Ping messages (and responses) must be sent at the highest priority.

-#### `alert` Message
+#### `_alert` Message

-An alert message informs the other peer of an important events regarding the session (such as warnings, errors, etc).
+An `_alert` message informs the other peer of an important event regarding the session (such as warnings, errors, etc).
 This message should not be used to transport application level events.

 An alert message does not have a response.

 The alert message contains the following fields:

-##### `_message`
+##### `_message` Field

 A string containing the contents of the alert.

-##### `_severity`
+##### `_severity` Field

 A string containing the severity of the alert:

 * `error`: Something in the session layer is definitely incorrect or malfunctioning.
-* `warn`: Something may be incorrect or malfunctining in the session layer, or may not work as would normally be expected.
+* `warn`: Something may be incorrect or malfunctioning in the session layer, or may not work as would normally be expected.
 * `info`: Information that the other peer should know about.
 Use this sparingly.
-* `debug`: Never use this in production.
+* `debug`: Don't use this in production.

 Alert message priority is up to your protocol design.
 Error alerts should normally be given the highest priority to avoid potential data loss.

-#### `disconnect` Message
+#### `_disconnect` Message

-The disconnect message informs the other peer that we are ending the session and disconnecting.
-No furter messages may be sent after a disconnect message.
+The `_disconnect` message informs the other peer that we are ending the session and disconnecting.
+No further messages may be sent after a disconnect message.

 A disconnect message must be sent at the highest priority.

 A disconnect message does not have a response.

-#### `stop` Message
+#### `_stop` Message

-The stop message requests that the other peer stop sending application messages.
+The `_stop` message requests that the other peer stop sending application messages.
 It may still send OOB messages.

 A stop message must be sent at the highest priority.

 A stop message does not have a response.

-#### `start` Message
+#### `_start` Message

-The start message informs the other peer that it may begin sending application messages again.
+The `_start` message informs the other peer that it may begin sending application messages again.

 A start message must be sent at the highest priority.

 A start message does not have a response.

-#### `cancel` Message
+#### `_cancel` Message

-The cancel message requests that the other peer cancel an operation and acknowledge.
+The `_cancel` message requests that the other peer cancel an operation and acknowledge.

-While OOB and application messages normally allocate a new message ID, the cancel message re-uses the ID of the request it wants to cancel.
-This ensures that cancel messages can still be sent even during ID exhaustion (where all available message IDs are in flight).
+While OOB and application messages normally allocate a new request ID, the cancel message re-uses the ID of the request it wants to cancel.
+This ensures that cancel messages can still be sent even during ID exhaustion (where all available request IDs are in flight).

 Cancel requests and responses must be sent at the highest priority.